 Attention: Especially in spring, when the rich vegetation on the mild coastal strip is in full bloom, the hiking trails are very busy.

-Tip: From Monterosso al Mare you can extend your hike with the "Via dei Santuari", the historical section from Monterosso to Vernazza.
-I liked this section very much.
-Around 120 km of hiking trails lead through the World Heritage Site "Cinque Terre National Park".
+Tip: From Monterosso al Mare, you can extend your hike to include the ‘Via dei Santuari’, a section from Monterosso to Vernazza that is steeped in history.
+I particularly enjoyed this part of the route.
+In total, around 120 kilometres of hiking trails lead through the Cinque Terre National Park World Heritage Site.

 For optimal preparation for any tour, I recommend the workouts on my Youtube channel: